atreyasha/spp-explainability/README.md

 ## SoPa++

-This repository documents "SoPa++: Leveraging performance and explainability from hybridized RNN, CNN and weighted finite-state neural architectures".
+This repository documents thesis research with the working title "SoPa++: Leveraging performance and explainability from hybridized RNN, CNN and weighted finite-state neural architectures".
 An interim manuscript can be found [here](./docs/manuscript/main.pdf).

 ### Dependencies :neckbeard: